 Deferred financing costs represent fees and other direct costs incurred in connection with arranging the Company's borrowings.
-These costs were incurred in connection with the Company's revolving credit facilities (see Note 4-Borrowings for a discussion regarding the Credit Facilities) and have been capitalized.
+These costs were incurred in connection with the Company's revolving credit facilities (see Note 5 - Borrowings for a discussion) and have been capitalized.
 The deferred financing costs are being amortized to interest expense using the straight-line method over the life of the related credit facility, which the Company believes is materially consistent with the effective interest method.
-For the years ended December 31, 2015, 2014 and 2013, the Company amortized approximately \$1.2 million, \$438,000, and \$94,000 respectively, into interest expense related to deferred financing costs.
+For the years ended December 31, 2016, 2015 and 2014, the Company amortized approximately \$1.5 million, \$1.2 million, and \$438,000, respectively, into interest expense related to deferred financing costs.

-Organizational and Offering Costs
+Offering Costs

-In accordance with the Investment Advisory Agreement and the Sub-Advisory Agreement, the Company will reimburse the Advisers for any organizational expenses and Offering costs that are paid on the Company's behalf, which consist of, among other costs, expenses of the Company's organization, actual legal, accounting, bona fide out-of-pocket itemized and detailed due diligence costs, printing, filing fees, transfer agent costs, postage, escrow fees, data processing fees, advertising and sales literature and other Offering costs.
-Pursuant to the terms of the Investment Advisory Agreement and Sub-Advisory Agreement, the Advisers are responsible for the payment of Offering costs to the extent they exceed 1.5% of the aggregate gross proceeds from the Offering.
+In accordance with the Investment Advisory Agreement and the Sub-Advisory Agreement, the Company reimburses the Advisers for any offering costs that are paid on the Company's behalf, which consist of, among other costs, actual legal, accounting, bona fide out-of-pocket itemized and detailed due diligence costs, printing, filing fees, transfer agent costs, postage, escrow fees, data processing fees, advertising and sales literature and other offering costs.
+Pursuant to the terms of the Investment Advisory Agreement and Sub-Advisory Agreement, the Company expects to reimburse the Advisers for such costs incurred on its behalf on a monthly basis, up to a maximum aggregate amount of 1.5% of the gross stock offering proceeds.
+The Advisers are responsible for the payment of offering costs to the extent they exceed 1.5% of the aggregate gross stock offering proceeds.